xarantolus/ax/README.md

 You could e.g. get started by adding support for a new instruction mnemonic.
 There's a tutorial on how to do that below.
 If you run into problems setting up the development tools or have any other questions, feel free to open an issue.

 The [`Makefile`](Makefile) has a lot of targets that can be useful for development.
 The `test` target runs tests both on your native machine and in WASM via NodeJS, making sure implemented instructions behave as expected in the target environment.
+The `test-js` target makes sure the public-facing JS API works as expected.

 For any changes you want to make, you can branch off from the `develop` branch.
 Please format the code using `make fmt` before submitting a pull request and make sure that `make precommit` passes.